taskcluster/taskcluster-rfcs/rfcs/0165-Anonymous-scopes.md

 - All API calls which currently require no scopes will be given explicit required scopes, ideally matching their counterparts already with required scopes.
 These exact scopes will be decided at implementation time.
-- The authentication middleware in `taskcluster-lib-api` used by all services will no longer early out if there are no authorization headers.
+- The authentication middleware in `taskcluster-lib-api`, used by all services, will no longer early out if there are no authorization headers.
 - The remote signature validator (used by all services except the auth service) will call `authenticateAnonymous` if no authorization headers are passed.